School Science Lessons

 It is safe to touch, but do not inhale the fibres.

-Other forms of asbestos (amosite, anthophyllite, tremolite, actinolite and chrysotile) are not as dangerous by inhalation as crocidolite, but should be treated similarly.
+Other forms of asbestos (amosite, anthophyllite, tremolite, actinolite and chrysotile) are not as dangerous by inhalation as crocidolite, but treat them similarly.

 Specimens of ash should be stored in a sealed container until collection by a licensed waste contractor.